Duke Pettijohn: Arena Football League

 In the season opener in New York, Pettijohn recorded three tackles and a half sack.
 Against the Storm he was named the Defensive Player of the Game against after recording five tackles and one pass defensed.
 He recorded his first rushing attempt of the season for a loss of one yard at the Brigade while also recording two tackles.
 Against the Wranglers, Pettijohn recorded two tackles, one sack, a forced fumble and a fumble recovery.
 Against the Destroyers, he earned his second Defensive Player of the Game honor of the season, after recording two tackles, one quarterback pressure, one pass defensed and one forced fumble.
 Against the Philadelphia Soul, he had 1.5 tackles, two passes defensed and one fumble recovery to earn his third Defensive Player of the Game honor of the season.
 Against the Kats, Pettijohn finished second on the team in tackles with five including making the 200th tackle of his career, while also adding a sack, one hurry and a pass breakup.
 At the Utah Blaze he recorded two tackles, one sack and one fumble recovery.
 Against the Rush, Pettijohn had 2.5 tackles, one tackle for a loss and forced a fumble.
 In Columbus, he recorded four tackles, one tackle for loss and forced a fumble.
 At the Soul, Pettijohn was named Defensive Player of the Game for the fourth time this season after recording five tackles.
 Against the VooDoo, he recorded one sack along with two tackles.
 Against the Dragons, Pettijohn recorded two tackles, 1.5 sacks, one tackle for loss, three hurries, one blocked PAT and forced a fumble, in a game where the defense forced five turnovers and gave up the lowest yardage total (138) and second-lowest point total (13) in franchise history.

 2007 playoffs

 In the Divisional Championship game against the Destroyers, Pettijohn made 1.5 tackles and one sack.

 In 2008, Pettijohn recorded 0 tackles (0solo), 0sacks, one pass defensed, two fumbles recovered, and one kick return for 18 yards.
 On the 2008 season, he had no rushing yards, nor any receptions.

 Arena Football 1

 2009

 Pettijohn signed with the Vigilantes in Arena Football 1 on January 2, 2009.

 Personal

-Pettijohn is married to wife Juliet, and the couple have two sons and a daughter.
+Pettijohn is married to wife Juliet, and the couple have two sons and a daughter, including Ohio State linebacker Riley Pettijohn.

 Pettijohn is involved in the Desperados' Impact Player Program, an annual outreach initiative that provides positive role models to at-risk youth served by the Boys & Girls Clubs system.

 Currently, Pettijohn is the defensive ends coach for the Parish Episcopal School Panthers.